iforce2d/linuxcnc-gcode-server/README.md

 With the requirements in place, you should be able to just run `make` to build.

 This server uses NML to interface with LinuxCNC.
-It expects to find a NML definition file at /usr/share/linuxcnc/linuxcnc.nml which is probably where it will be unless you have really been messing around with things.
+It expects to find the NML definition file at /usr/share/linuxcnc/linuxcnc.nml which is probably where it will be unless you have really been messing around with things.

 <br>